PeluxGit/Auto-Layout-Switcher/README.md

 # Auto Layout Switcher

 Automatically swaps your Edit Mode layout whenever you activate a different talent loadout.
+By default, WoW only remembers the last layout used per specialization and swaps when you change specs; this add-on extends that behavior so each talent loadout of the same spec can have its own layout.

 ## Features